Isocurvature-induced features in multi-field Higgs-$R^2$ inflation: Primordial power spectra

-For the parameter space where $\xi_h \sim 0.1$, we observe a distinct phenomenological behavior compared to the small coupling limit.
-We find that the isocurvature component is strongly anti-correlated with the adiabatic mode at the moment of horizon crossing for the pivot scale.
-However, $\mathcal{P}_{\mathcal{S}}$ is fully suppressed during super-Hubble evolution, yielding a vanishing isocurvature fraction at $N_{\rm end}$ within numerical precision.
-The strong anti-correlation at crossing acts as a destructive interference mechanism that suppresses the adiabatic power at specific scales, imprinting a feature in the primordial spectrum without leaving a relic isocurvature contribution at the end of inflation.
-The top-left panel of Fig.~\ref{fig5} illustrates the spectral evolution at the pivot scale for $\xi_h = 0.1$.
-The difference with respect to the $\xi_h = 10^{-4}$ case is striking: following horizon crossing, the curvature power spectrum continues to undergo significant evolution driven by the turning rate $\eta_\perp$ until it stabilizes at a constant value, marking its freeze-out.
-Conversely, the isocurvature spectrum is exponentially suppressed, reflecting its large effective mass and reducing its late-time impact on $\mathcal{R}_k$.
-This dynamics ensures that the isocurvature fraction $\beta_{\rm iso}$ becomes negligible at the end of inflation.
 The tensor spectrum remains practically unaltered in both scenarios, as expected.
 The top-right panel displays the resulting curvature power spectrum.
 Distinct oscillatory features arise naturally at scales $k \lesssim 10^4\,{\rm Mpc}^{-1}$, corresponding to the transition phase where the turning rate is significant and the slow-roll parameter exhibits a transient bump.
 At smaller scales, the spectrum recovers the scale-invariant prediction typical of single-field inflation driven by the scalaron ($R^2$) or the Higgs field $h$.
 The notable difference in this regime is that the amplitude of the adiabatic mode has been shifted due to the energy transfer from the isocurvature mode during the turn in field space.
-The bottom-left panel reveal a transient phase of coupling induced by the turning rate $\eta_\perp$ around $N_e \simeq 25-30$.
+The bottom-left panel reveal a transient phase of coupling induced by the turning rate $\eta_\perp$ around $N_e \simeq 22-35$.
 This interaction generates a significant cross-correlation, reaching values of $\cos \Delta \approx -0.786$ at $k_* = 0.05\,{\rm Mpc}^{-1}$, and facilitates power transfer to the curvature spectrum, which is responsible for generating the features.
 Subsequently, due to the large effective mass of the $Q_s$ field, isocurvature perturbations decay exponentially, and the modes decouple completely before the end of inflation.
-This results in purely adiabatic final observables, i.e., $\beta_\text{iso} \to 0$, as shown in the bottom-right panel.
+This results in purely adiabatic final observables, i.e., $\beta_\text{iso} \to 0$, as shown in the same panel.
 Lastly, in the bottom-right panel we display the isocurvature power spectrum at the end of inflation.
 One can see that the isocurvature does not survive at the end of inflation, which is agreement with the isocurvature fraction $\beta_{\rm iso}$.
-For completeness, we performed a numerical scan over the non-minimal coupling in the range $\xi_h \in [0.08, 0.2]$.